SIGMA: Scalable Spectral Insights for LLM Model Collapse: The Framework: Deterministic Spectral Bounding of the Gram Matrix

 \subsubsection{Metrics: two theorem-to-metric bridges}

 The geometric quantity we ultimately care about is the log determinant induced by the full Gram matrix,

 where we fix a small $\delta>0$ and reuse the same $\delta$ across generations.
 The $\delta I_m$ shift makes the log-determinant well-defined under rank deficiency and stabilizes numerics near collapse (Appendix~\ref{app:sigma_ub}).
-The difficulty lies in the fact that we never explicitly construct \(G^{(k)}\); instead, we only compute the observed sub-Gram matrix \(G_A^{(k)} = A^{(k)}(A^{(k)})^\top\).
+The difficulty is that we never explicitly construct \(G^{(k)}\); instead, we only compute the observed sub-Gram matrix \(G_A^{(k)} = A^{(k)}(A^{(k)})^\top\).
 Our framework, however, provides a principled way to interpret and infer properties of the full Gram matrix.

 \paragraph{Bridge I (Theorem~\ref{thm:deterministic}): a computable deterministic envelope.} Theorem~\ref{thm:deterministic} implies that the unobserved component can only \emph{inflate} the spectrum, yielding a one-sided control of the form